-- Minor Cuts: Band-Aids are available.
-If you bleed through one Band-Aid, another should be applied over the first.
-If you bleed through two Band-Aids in a few minutes, or if there is any possibility of broken glass in a cut, you will be escorted to the Wellness Center. - Minor Burns from Fire: If the skin is unbroken, run cool water over the area or submerge in a cool water bath for at least 5 min.
-Apply a cool, damp towel. - Chemicals in Eyes: Immediately flush eyes with water at the eye wash.
+Minor Cuts: Clean the wound, remove foreign material.
+Band-Aids are available.
+(Two Band-Aid rule: If you bleed through one Band-Aid, another should be applied over the first Band-Aid.
+If you bleed through two Band-Aids in a few minutes, you will be escorted to Health Services).
+Additionally, if there is any possibility of broken glass in a cut, you will be escorted to the Wellness Center.

+Minor Burns from Fire: Immerse affected area in ice water.

+Chemicals in Eyes: Immediately flush eyes with water at the eye wash.

 Continue with flush for at least 10 minutes.
-You will probably need to hold the affected eye(s) open to do this properly. - Chemicals on Skin: Dust any dry chemical off with a dry towel and then flush with water.
-Flush any wet chemical from the skin immediately with water at the sink or safety shower.
+You will probably need to hold the affected eye(s) open to do this properly.

+Chemicals on Skin: Rinse affected area with water immediately at the sink or safety shower.
 If clothing is affected, remove clothes before rinsing!
 Continue with rinse for at least 10 minutes.